 So what are some results of n+1'ing and second systemitis in modern CPU architecture that C is no longer low-level enough to control?
 Candidates are

-The argument is that complex architectural optimizations are there to get performance gains while programmers continue to write sequential C code.
+The argument is that complex architectural optimizations have been added to get performance gains from parallel execution while programmers continue to write sequential C code.
 Chisnall goes through several examples that show how it's very difficult to compile C into optimized code.

 So while a lot complexity is under the hood, it must be worthwhile in many ways in a particular context.
 How has inherently sequential code lived on so long, even when multiple processors are available?
 Bell commented on this in 1977: